Melinting: Outfit

-Meanwhile, the Melinting dance properties for women consist of tapis pepadun, long-sleeved white kebaya shirt, bun, singer rolling a yellow veil, jukum fruit, fan with free colors and ruwi bracelet.
-In addition to property, make-up is very important for Melinting dancers to create the right dancer's face, make-up will have an influence on how the atmosphere is right for dancing the dance.
+Meanwhile, the Melinting dance properties for women consist of tapis pepadun, a long-sleeved white kebaya shirt, bun, singer rolling a yellow veil, jukum fruit, fan with free colors and ruwi bracelet.
+In addition to property, make-up is very important for Melinting dancers to create the right dancer's face; make-up will influence how the atmosphere is right for dancing the dance.

 Music

 Melinting dance uses various musical accompaniments typical of the people of Lampung, one of which is Kalo Bala.
 Besides Kalo Bala, the accompaniment of this dance also often uses kendang, gongs, gamelan, fiddle, and various other musical instruments.

 The purpose of the musical accompaniment in the Melinting dance is: